onomatopoetica/note-taker/README.md

 ## Demo

-#### The following is a video of the team profile generator application performance and its functionality:
+#### The following is a video of the application's performance and functionality:

 [See how it works!](https://drive.google.com/file/d/1MUjzTASE36iAurge8m8GzCurxOHMTM4q/view?usp=sharing)

-#### The following is a brief overview of the application in operation and rendering of the note taker app.
+#### The following is a brief overview of the note taker application in operation.
 See full video demonstration on "See how it works!" link above:

 <img src="https://github.com/onomatopoetica/note-taker/blob/main/public/assets/puppyIpsum.GIF" alt="screenshot" title="app video" width="900" height="auto">